 Moving from the Nervous to the Immune System and TLR4

 “Our study showed that opiates bind to this receptor TLR4.
 TLR4 is (among other things) the receptor that causes anaphylactic shock.
-TLR4 recognizes E. coli, so it’s a bacteria receptor.
-TLR4 also recognizes morphine the result is the the immune cells take over the reward pathways therefore driving pathological rewards to morphine.
+TLR4 recognizes E. coli, so it’s a bacterial receptor.
+TLR4 also recognizes morphine.
+The result is that the immune cells take over the reward pathways, therefore, driving pathological rewards to morphine.
 This ‘amplifies’ the effect of the opiates.
 When we develop drugs to block TLR4, we will hopefully inhibit opiate pleasure rewards from presenting themselves,” Hutchinson states.

 Another Positive Effect – Increased Pain Relief from Opiates

 The researchers discovered another beneficial effect of blocking TLR4 – it amplifies the pain relief provided by opiate painkillers.

 “When you block TLR4, it actually increases the pain relief you get from the opiates,” Hutchinson said.
 “Not only do we have a treatment for people who are addicted to painkillers, but we may also have an opportunity to prevent the addiction by better treating individuals who are coping with pain.
 It is possible that narcotic painkillers my also be formulated with a drug like ours to stop the TLR4 activity – reducing pain but also stopping the addiction.”

 The hope is that this recent discovery will relieve pain while not contributing to addiction.
 As we’ve written extensively on this blog, opiate addiction is continuing to grow at an alarming rate.

 In the meantime if you or anyone you care about is in need of help for an opiate addiction, do not hesitate to contact our treatment center for addiction and begin the process of seeking help.